MostafaMhmod/Spotify-React-App/README.md

 ## Installation

-To start first clone the repository and cd into the folder then run:
+To start first clone the repository and cd into the Spotify-React-App folder then run:

 ```
 $ npm install
 ```